Property Investment Company Manchester

 According to Zoopla, the average price paid for a property in Manchester over the last 12 months was £209,794.
 This is still a reasonable price for such an in-demand investment hotspot.

 Yes, house prices in Manchester have increased dramatically over the last few years.
 Data from the HM Land Registry shows the average price paid for a property in Manchester has increased by 37.9% between 2015 and 2020.

 This growth is forecast to continue over the next decade and beyond.

 Depending on where you invest, and even with the rising prices and demand, property investors can achieve excellent rental yields from buy to let in Manchester.

-Central areas tend to perform best in terms of yields, so be on the lookout for any properties close to, or in, the city centre.
+Central areas tend to generate the best yields, so be on the lookout for any properties close to, or in, the city centre.
 The likes of Ancoats, Deansgate, the Northern Quarter, Ordsall, Salford Quays (including MediaCity), and Spinningfields are often good choices.

 The HS2 is coming to Manchester.
-Once it arrives, the new train line will nearly half the current travel time to London, meaning it will take just 67 minutes to get to the capital.
+Once it arrives, the new train line will half the current travel time to London.
+It will take just 67 minutes to get to the capital.

-As part of the HS2 project, the redevelopment of Manchester’s Piccadilly Train Station and the surrounding area is expected to create 40,000 new jobs and 13,000 new homes, which represents one the largest development opportunities in the UK.
+As part of the HS2 project, the redevelopment of Manchester’s Piccadilly Train Station and the surrounding area will create 40,000 new jobs and 13,000 new homes.
+This represents one of the largest urban regeneration schemes in the UK.